NetApp/ez-rancher/k8s/README.md

 kubectl apply -f pvc.yaml
 ```

-create configmap with tfvars file
+create configmap with tfvars file. be sure to update the configmap.yaml with your info!
 `metadata.name` must be unique
 ```bash
 kubectl apply -f configmap.yaml